Xavian Stapleton: Player profile

 In college, Stapleton played the stretch four role.
-Will Sammon of The Clarion-Ledger wrote that, at his size, he was "more of a true shooting guard", Brett Hudson of The Commercial Dispatch opined that his size "may be best suited for small forward, but his ability to defend and stretch opposing defenses as a power forward made him a pivotal weapon."
+Will Sammon of The Clarion-Ledger wrote that, at his size, he was "more of a true shooting guard", while Brett Hudson of The Commercial Dispatch opined that his size "may be best suited for small forward, but his ability to defend and stretch opposing defenses as a power forward made him a pivotal weapon."
 Despite being shorter than most power forwards, Stapleton showed the physicality to play the position and was a career 33.5 percent three-point shooter in college, creating a "matchup problem" for opposing teams.
 He was noted for his athleticism, which he often used to perform flashy slam dunks, as well as the emotion he played with on the court.
 Defensively, Sammon wrote that his "ability to switch and communicate on defense was an underrated aspect of his game".